mirror/boost/boost/libs/parameter/doc/index.rst

   Index i = args[index_map|\ **get(boost::vertex_index,g)**\ ];

-Notice two capabilities we've gained over what plain C++ default arguments provide:
+We have gained two capabilities beyond what plain C++ default arguments provide:

 1. The default value of the ``index`` parameter depends on the value of the ``graph`` parameter.
 That's illegal in plain C++: